Best Horror Films Amazon 2022: Here are the 15 best horror films on Amazon Prime Video - as per Rotten Tomatoes

-Best Horror Movies On Amazon:: The 15 best scary movies on Amazon Prime Video, ranked by Rotten Tomatoes
+Top rated horror movies: 15 of the best scary movies on Amazon Prime, via Rotten Tomatoes reviews

-The clock is striking down to the Witching Hour, as horror heads gear up for this year’s Halloween festivities.
+The Witching Hour is almost here, as horror heads gear up for this year’s best and scariest Halloween festivities.

 Many will be out trick or treating with the younger members of our family this year, though there are plenty others who take Halloween VERY seriously and line-up a full set of scary movies to welcome in the season.